 It is estimated that 20,600 passenger cars catch fire in accidents each year, killing 1,100 people and seriously injuring 3,200.
-General Motors, in the now-infamous 1973 “Ivy Memo,” estimated that there were “a maximum of 500 fatalities per year in accidents with fuel fed fires where the bodies where burnt.”
+General Motors, in the now-infamous 1973 “Ivy Memo,” estimated that there were “a maximum of 500 fatalities per year in accidents with fuel-fed fires where the bodies were burnt.”

 The memo finally came to light in 1998 when a Florida judge ordered it into evidence in a case in a case involving two children who burned to death in 1991 when a small utility trailer ran into a 1983 Oldsmobile station wagon at low speed and punctured its fuel tank.

 It is only by bringing this information to public attention, and holding automobile manufacturers up to public scrutiny, that any significant changes will ever take place.

 And, in case you’re wondering – you’re “worth more” today. $200,000 in 1973 is equivalent to $1,013,428.57 in 2007.